-It is sad to note the demise of Sriyan Jayasinghe, the son of our former teacher Late Jayasinghe, in August.
+It is sad to note the demise of Sriyan Jayasinghe, the son of our former teacher Late D.S Jayasinghe, in August.
 Sriyan who has been a regular visitor to Melbourne, dedicated his life to the school, especially to the OBA.
-He established various Groups and used them to to keep the Old Boys informed of the developments at College. convey our sincere condolences to his family and friends.
+He established various Groups and used them to to keep the Old of informed Boys the developments at College.
+We convey our sincere condolences to his family and friends.